jross765/JGnuCashLibNTools/README.md

 ## Major Changes
 Here, only the top-level changes on module-level are mentioned.
 For more Details, cf. the README files of the resp. modules (links above).

+### V. 1.4 &rarr; 1.5
+* Added module "Tools".

+* New external dependency (outside of Maven central): [`SchnorxoLib`](https://github.com/jross765/schnorxolib), a small library that contains some auxiliary stuff that is used both in this and the sister project.

 ### V. 1.3 &rarr; 1.4
 Changed project structure: